- For Researchers

 Prepaid and Discounted Publication Fees

 Through membership of the Bibsam consortium, Linnaeus University has access to a number of agreements with various publishers that give authors at the university the access to different prepaid or discounted publication fees.
+We also have a few local agreements that include free or reduced-cost publishing.

 At present, Linnaeus University has agreements with the following publishers: